COLLECTION AND RECEPTION OF MILK

 Protein content

 Many dairies pay farmers according to the protein content of the milk.
-This is analysed by means of instruments operating with infrared rays.
+This is analysed with instruments using infrared rays.
 Up to 300 analyses per hour can be performed.

 Fat content